Desktop47-02.jpg

 • If you see any soot on the surface of your candle, gently wipe it with a tissue.
 As our wax is soft, this works beautifully.

-• Avoid placing your candle near a draft as the unstable flame will not only consume more candle wax, but will also create more soot and smoke in the process.
+• Avoid placing your candle near a draft, as the unstable flame will not only consume more candle wax but will also create more soot and smoke in the process.

 Make Me Sway

-In addition to the poetry infused magnetic box, fit for a jewel, our matt black, luxe vessel holds 11 ounces of premium wax offering 55-65 hours of burn time.
-The wooden wick gently crackles when lit, its horizontal flame becoming visible through the vessel.
-But it is the science behind the art that truly makes our candles stand out from the rest.
+In addition to the poetry-infused magnetic box—fit for a jewel—our matte black luxe vessel holds 11 ounces of premium wax, offering 55–65 hours of burn time.
+The wooden wick gently crackles when lit, its horizontal flame visible through the vessel.
+But it is the science behind the art that truly makes our candles stand out.

 Alina de Albergaria